Prosperademoye/Cybersecurity-Threat-Assistant/README.md

 3. Classifies threats into severity levels and assigns a threat score.
 4. Displays insights in an easy-to-read dashboard.

+### Example Scenario:

+An analyst in a mid-sized company receives weekly threat reports.
+Without the model, they spend hours reading reports, identifying key vulnerabilities, and determining what to prioritize.
+With the model:

+1. They upload the reports into the system.
+2. The model extracts malware names, CVEs, and affected systems.
+3. It classifies threats into Critical, Medium, and Low severity.
+4. A dashboard displays the most pressing issues and their threat scores.
+5. The analyst quickly focuses on patching high-severity vulnerabilities and communicating actionable findings to the team.

 * * * * *

 Acknowledgments